top of page

 Ruffner-15.jpg-819x1024.png

-Elisabeth Ruffner (1919 - 2019)
+(1919 - 2019)

 She served as founding president of the Prescott Area Arts and Humanities Council and president of the Yavapai Heritage Foundation.
-She served as the Chairman of the City of Prescott Mayor’s Committee on Economic Development where she wrote and saw adopted the Prescott Historic Preservation Ordinance.
+She served as the Chairman of the City of Prescott Mayor’s Committee on Economic Development, where she wrote and saw adopted the Prescott Historic Preservation Ordinance.
 She was Chair of the state’s Historic Sites Committee, served as an advisor to the National Trust for Historic Preservation and received a Presidential appointment to the National Commission on Libraries and Information Services.
-Recently, she spearheaded the capital campaign for the Elks Opera House in Prescott, raising over 1.7 million dollars for the successful renovation and preservation of this historic building.
+She spearheaded the capital campaign for the Elks Opera House in Prescott, raising over 1.7 million dollars for the successful renovation and preservation of this historic building.

 bottom of page